 Through the Committee on Home Missions and Church Extension, we plant new churches throughout North America.
 We assist presbyteries in supporting regional home missionaries to identify and develop new church-planting sites and help new congregations find pastors.
 We have special concern for the urban areas of our country.
 We conduct training seminars for church planters.
 We also help established churches reach their communities with the gospel, and provide an OPC Loan Fund that helps congregations in need of new buildings.

 Through the Committee on Foreign Missions, we send missionaries to the ends of the earth to establish indigenous Reformed churches.
-Presently we have foreign mission works in Eritrea, Ethiopia, Japan, Kenya, Korea, Suriname, and Uganda.
+Presently we have foreign mission works in Eritrea, Ethiopia, Kenya, Korea, Suriname, and Uganda.
 Where appropriate, the preaching of the gospel is accompanied by medical (and other) ministries of mercy.
 A significant part of the work on our mission fields is dedicated to preparing the next generation of men for the gospel ministry.

 Through the generous gifts of God's people within and outside the Orthodox Presbyterian Church, the whole ministry of the Church goes forward.
 This ministry has a single, unified plan of giving called Worldwide Outreach.
 Gifts may be designated for special purposes, but we think God's people will share more fully in his blessings when they support this whole ministry by making one gift to "OPC Worldwide Outreach."